Boynton Hand-powered

 Shaping Machine

 Manufactured by E.N.
-Boynton of Worcester, Mass USA, this little machine is unusual in not being branded as the later Boynton & Plumber - a name that has been found on other, similar examples.
-With a leg footprint of 24 inches wide by 28 inches deep and an overall height of 48 inches, this was not strictly a hand-powered machine - a 3-step cone pulley, with diameters of 6, 4.5 and 3 inches to take a 2-inch wide belt, being fitted for drive from a countershaft or line shafting.
+Boynton of Worcester, Mass USA, this particular example is unusual in not being branded as the later Boynton & Plumber - a name that has been found on other, similar examples.
+With a leg footprint of 24 inches wide by 28 inches deep and an overall height of 48 inches, this was not, strictly, a hand-only powered machine - a 3-step cone pulley, with diameters of 6, 4.5 and 3 inches to take a 2-inch wide belt, being fitted for drive from a countershaft or line shafting.

 Unlike other most other hand planers, that used a long lever to operate the ram, the Boynton used reduction gearing driven by a heavy, hand-turned 14-inch diameter flywheel.
 With enough revs up (and sharp tools), the rotating mass should have been capable of maintaining a good cut on at least light jobs - the smallness of the worktable - just 6-inches square with two T-slots and 4 inches of vertical travel - perhaps bearing witness to the designer's reluctance to fit anything that might have taken something more substantial.